shtroizel/diggable/README.md

 The interface is divided into 3 main columns.
 From left to right these are the "Book Viewer", "Term Viewer" and "Location Viewer".
 Diggable is optimized for mouse input but can also be used on a touch screen.
 Scroll any of these areas by using the mouse wheel, left mouse dragging within the text area or by using the scrollbars.
-Text can be selected using the right mouse button.
-Selected text is auto-copied to both the selection and copy buffers.
-Selecting text is useful for copy/pasting hyperlinks into your browser.
+Terms can be selected using the left mouse button.
+Selected terms are automatically copied to the selection and copy buffers.
+The text of multiple terms can be copied (mainly for use in other programs) using right mouse drag.
+Right-drag text selections are auto-copied to both the selection and copy buffers.
-Clicking the white input area in the top of the Term Viewer will paste selection buffer content into the input area (broken though in 4966-1, will be fixed for 4966-2 or build from source to get this feature now).
+This is particularly useful for copy/pasting hyperlinks into your browser.
+Clicking the white input area in the top of the Term Viewer will paste selection buffer content into the input area (broken though in 4966-1, will be fixed for 4966-2 or build from source to get this feature now).<br>

 The white term input area always has keyboard focus.
 If input has at least 1 char, then the "Completion" for the input is shown below the white input area.
 Use 'Enter' to select the first completion entry or click any result you like to select a term, just as you would in the Book or Location Viewers.
 Also, up/down arrow keys can be used to select the prev/next completion result - this is especially useful for browsing images.
 To browse images, use 'Esc' to clear any input (if any) and then type three tilds ('~' chars).
 All images are prefixed with '~~~', so just use up/down arrow to go through them.
 Images are shown in the "Term Info" area located in the middle of the Term Viewer between the "Completion" and the "Term Stack".
-Clicking an image will enlarge it (or restore it if already enlarged).
+Clicking an image will enlarge it (or restore it if already enlarged).<br>

 The "Term Stack" is a small buffer of terms that is appended to whenever a term is selected.
 When the buffer is full, the oldest term is deleted to make room for the new one.
 The oldest term is the bottom of the stack.
 The currently selected term is at the top of the stack.
-The 'Del' button or keyboard key can be used to revert the last selection and restore the previously selected term.
+The 'Del' button (or keyboard key) can be used to revert the last selection and restore the previously selected term.
 Some non-image terms have synonyms.
 If the selected term has any synonyms, then they are shown in the same "Term Info" area where images are shown.
-The Location Viewer (right column), shows all of the locations where the currently selected term appears within the book.
-At the bottom of the "Term Viewer" below the "Term Stack", there are 2 rows of 7 buttons.
+The Location Viewer (right column), shows all of the locations where the currently selected term appears within the book.<br>

+At the bottom of the "Term Viewer", below the "Term Stack", there are 2 rows of 7 buttons.
 The top of these rows has buttons for various sorting orders.
-The bottom row has the following
+The bottom row has the following buttons:
-buttons:
 <pre>
  !  --> for jump navigation
 Del --> delete most recent term added to the term stack and re-select the prev term